 Machu Picchu Mountain Hike

 Both times have pros and cons.
-Just like Huayna Picchu, the advantage of the 7:00 a.m. hike is that it will be more fantastic and pleasant to hike the trail.
+Just like Huayna Picchu, the advantage of the 7:00 a.m. hike is that it will be more fantastic and pleasant.
 The 8 a.m. hikers will contend with much higher temperatures.
 They will require more breaks and water to reach the summit of Machu Picchu.

-The disadvantage of going in the earlier group in the rainy season (December to March) is that there is a higher possibility of experiencing mist in the early mornings, which can entirely obscure the view from the summit of Machu Picchu Mountain.
+The disadvantage of going in the earlier group during the rainy season (December to March) is the higher risk of mist in the early mornings, which can completely obscure the view from the summit of Machu Picchu Mountain.